Go2Engle/PoGoMap-GUI/README.md

 ## Installation
 3. Download latest PoGoMap-GUI zip from releases section. (https://github.com/engle2192/PoGoMap-GUI/releases)
 4. Extract files to a folder.
-7. Follow the bellow instructions to configure your computer to bypass execution policy for powershell scripts
 8. Run PokemonGo-Map_Launcher.exe
 9. Click the "Download PreReqs" at the bottom.
-Follow steps 1-3 on the new window that opens.
+Follow steps 1-4 on the new window that opens.
 10. After those steps are complete you should now be able to run your map!
 Dont forget to add a starting zip code location!
-To view your map open a browser and go to http://YOUR_IP:5000
+If you run into any powershell errors please follow the Powershell instructions below.

 ## Powershell instructions
 1. Run below in powershell launched as administrator: